gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ## Focus View

-The Focus View allows you to stream line your workflow by providing a summarized list of your pull requests, your issues, and work in progress.
+The Focus View allows you to stream line your workflow by providing a summarized list of your pull requests and your issues.
 To open the Focus View, open the command palette (`command/ctrl + shift + P`) and search `GitLens+: Show Focus view`.

 Currently, this view is supported for GitHub repositories.
 In order to see the Focus View, you will need to connect the [GitHub Integration](/gitlens/gitlens-features/#connecting-the-github-integration).